UnconnectedBedna/shrink-backup/README.md

 Script for creating an .img file and subsequently keeing it updated (-B), autoexpansion is enabled by default Directory where .img file is created is automatically excluded in backup
 ########################################################################
-Usage: sudo shrink-backup [-Uatyedh] imagefile.img [extra space (MB)] -U         Update the img file (rsync to existing backup .img), no resizing, -a is ignored -a         Let resize2fs decide minimum space (extra space is ignored), disabled if using -U -t         Use exclude.txt in same folder as script to set excluded directories
+Usage: sudo shrink-backup [-Uatyeldh] imagefile.img [extra space (MB)] -U         Update the img file (rsync to existing backup .img), no resizing, -a and -d is disregarded -a         Let resize2fs decide minimum space (extra space is ignored), disabled if using -U -t         Use exclude.txt in same folder as script to set excluded directories
              One directory per line: "/dir" or "/dir/*" to only exclude contents -y         Disable prompts in script
-  -e         DO NOT expand filesystem when image is booted -d         Write debug messages in log file shrink-backup.log in same directory as script -h --help  Show this help snippet
+  -e         DO NOT expand filesystem when image is booted -l         Write debug messages in log file shrink-backup.log in same directory as script -d [PATH]  EXPERIMENTAL!
+Use custom device path. default = /dev/mmcblk0
+             MAXIMUM 2 partitions, more and the script will not function correctly!
+             Feedback on functionality is apreciated (https://github.com/UnconnectedBedna/shrink-backup/discussions) -h --help  Show this help snippet
 ########################################################################
 Example: sudo shrink-backup -at /path/to/backup.img
 Example: sudo shrink-backup -e -y /path/to/backup.img 1000
 Example: sudo shrink-backup -Ut /path/to/backup.img
+Example: sudo shrink-backup -ad /dev/sda /path/to/backup.img
+Example: sudo shrink-backup -atd /dev/nvme0n1 /path/to/backup.img
 ```

-The folder where the img file is created will ALWAYS be excluded in the backup.
+The folder where the img file is created will ALWAYS be excluded in the backup.<br>
-If `-f` option is selected, exclude.txt **MUST exist** (but can be empty) within the **directory where the script is located** or the script will exit with an error.
+If `-t` option is selected, exclude.txt **MUST exist** (but can be empty) within the **directory where the script is located** or the script will exit with an error.

-Use one directory per line in exclude.txt.
+Use one directory per line in exclude.txt.<br>
-`/directory/*` = create directory but exclude content.
+`/directory/*` = create directory but exclude content.<br>
 `/directory` = exclude the directory completely.

-If `-f` is **NOT** selected the following folders will be excluded:
+If `-t` is **NOT** selected the following folders will be excluded:
 ```
 /lost+found
 /proc/*